Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills

-The earliest T2 methods emerged from the retrieval-augmented generation (RAG) community, where researchers sought to optimize dense retrievers for compatibility with large language models.
-These foundational works established the core principle that a frozen LM's internal computations could serve as supervision, but they reveal, in hindsight, the limitations of relying on proxy metrics that may not align with downstream task objectives.
+The earliest T2 methods emerged from the RAG community, where researchers sought to optimize dense retrievers for compatibility with large language models.
+These works established the principle that a frozen LM's internal computations could serve as supervision, but they also reveal the limitations of relying on proxy metrics that may not align with downstream task objectives.

-\textbf{REPLUG}~\cite{shi2024replug} (NAACL 2024) introduced a general framework for adapting frozen language models through black-box supervision, using \emph{perplexity reduction} as a training signal for the retriever.
-The core intuition is that if conditioning the LM on a retrieved document lowers its perplexity for a given query, the document likely provides informative context.
+\textbf{REPLUG}~\cite{shi2024replug} (NAACL 2024) introduced a general framework for adapting frozen language models through black-box supervision, using perplexity reduction as a training signal for the retriever.
+If conditioning the LM on a retrieved document lowers its perplexity for a given query, the document likely provides informative context.
 Formally, the retriever is optimized to align its retrieval distribution with the distribution induced by the LM’s perplexity-based preferences: